yang530/js_AjaxClient/README.md

 2. parameter "url" is the target URL. "url" must be a string: url="path/to/file".
 Can be a internet URL, relative file path to a JSON file or a PHP file etc.
 3. this function passes the result of the request to callback function via the callback function given via the parameter "callback".
 4. "callback" must be a function that accepts a single (ONE) paremeter.
 Such as: function func (resData){//something...}.
-5. AjaxClient will execute the callback function after the GET/POST operation is completed.
+5. AjaxClient will execute the callback function after the GET operation is completed.

 ### ajaxPost(url, inData, callback)